ember-cli/rfcs/active/0000-ember-debug-command.md

 # Summary

-A new command **debug** to dump enough information about an ember-cli app to a file that can be attached to issues.
+A new command `ember debug` to dump enough information about an ember-cli app to a report(file) that can be attached to issues.

 # Motivation